Get an annual AARP membership for only $9. Offer ends 12/11.

 Money-Saving Tip: Oticon products are covered by VHA benefits.
 If you’re a veteran with hearing loss, ask your VA provider which Oticon products are best for you.

 Remember that visits to a hearing clinic may add extra expenses to the cost of your hearing aids.
-Other providers on the market allow you to purchase hearing aids and consult with professionals completely online to alleviate some of those costs.
-If you’re on a tight budget, or you’d rather order hearing aids online and get them sent directly to you, consider MDHearingAid’s products.
-However, if you want a hearing aid that’s completely customized to your needs, and you’d prefer to consult with a professional in person to address any underlying issues linked to your hearing loss, Oticon is the better choice.
+Other providers allow you to purchase hearing aids and consult with professionals online to alleviate some of those costs.
+If you’re on a tight budget or would rather order hearing aids online and get them sent directly to you, consider MDHearingAid’s products.
+However, if you want a hearing aid completely customized to your needs and prefer to consult a professional in person to address any underlying issues linked to your hearing loss, Oticon is the better choice.

 Final Thoughts on Oticon

-Backed by decades of research, Oticon is an international industry leader with many customizable hearing aids to choose from.
-With devices for mild to profound hearing loss and a wide variety of styles, fits, and designs, you’re sure to find one that meets your needs.
-Though the hearing aids err on the pricey side at upwards of $3,500 per hearing aid, your purchase includes invaluable professional support from a licensed hearing expert.
-Investing in Oticon hearing aids doesn’t just provide you with elite devices, but also innovative technology and personalized care.
+Backed by decades of research, Oticon is an international industry leader with many customizable hearing aids.
+With devices for mild to profound hearing loss and various styles, fits, and designs, you’ll find one that meets your needs.
+Though the hearing aids are more expensive at upwards of $4,000 per hearing aid for advanced models, your purchase includes invaluable professional support from a licensed hearing expert.
+Investing in Oticon hearing aids doesn’t just provide you with elite devices but also innovative technology and personalized care.
 Head over to this year’s Oticon review for our hands-on experience with the provider.

 Frequently Asked Questions